robotics-upo/hunav_sim/hunav_evaluator/README.md

 ## Configuration and Parameters

 The user must specify the set of metrics to be computed and some parameters about the metrics generation.
 This values must be indicated in the yaml file metrics.yaml, placed in the config directory.
+After compilation this file is moved to the install directory of the ROS workspace.

 ### Global parameters